Odor in Well Water

 2. Check for Odors in Cold & Hot Water

-If the water smells like oil or asphalt this can be from manganese.
-If the water smells like cucumber or sewage this is usually a result of iron and/or sulfur bacteria.
+If the water smells like oil or asphalt, manganese can be the cause.
+If it smells like cucumber or sewage, iron and/or sulfur bacteria are usually the cause.

 Run hot water from each tap to determine if there is an odor in the hot water that is not in the cold water.
-This indicates a problem with the water heater.
+If so, this indicates a problem with the water heater.

 Iron and sulfur bacteria can interact with the anode rod in water heaters, resulting in hydrogen sulfide gas only in the hot water.
 Changing the anode rod to an aluminum rod can often solve this problem.